 When walking on elevated platforms ensure that you are attentive and looking all around to see where you are landing your feet.
 Pay attention that your head is not bumping against a beam or piping.
 Be extra careful as there may be open grates or hatches for maintenance work to avoid a falling accident.

-Avoid Touching valve, pipe, instrument surfaces by Barehand
+Avoid Touching valves, pipes, or instrument surfaces by Barehand

 If you are not authorized, Do not touch valves or instruments with barehand.
 Without knowing the fluid content in the pipe, If you touch bare pipe or valves, Burning can happen.
 Even solar radiation on a bare pipe can cause the surface temperature to be high enough to cause 1st-degree burns and blisters.